 The Revolutionary Idea: Nutrition as a Multi-System Variable

-The review does not see nutrition as a collection of raw materials.
-It sees it as a "code that puts the brain on a trajectory".
-Every meal is an instruction.
-Consistent instructions build a trajectory.
-The question is: Which trajectory are you building?
+The review does not see nutrition as merely a collection of raw materials.
+According to the framework it proposes, nutrients act as signals that direct brain cells toward a specific aging pathway.
+In simple terms: every meal is a kind of instruction, and consistent instructions over time build a pathway.
+The question is: Which pathway are you building?

 Practical Recommendations